SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 The impact of natural disasters in the United States and its Caribbean territories is rising.

 * Adjusted for inflation.
 Source: NCDC/NOAA

-THE SOUTHEAST & CARIBBEAN DISASTER RECOVERY PARTNERSHIP
+THE SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

-The Southeast & Caribbean Disaster Recovery Partnership (SCDRP) is an affiliation of public, private, and non-profit organizations who share their experience, expertise, and resources with one another.
+The Southeast & Caribbean Disaster Resilience Partnership (SCDRP) is an affiliation of public, private, and non-profit organizations who share their experience, expertise, and resources with one another.
 Through initial funding from NOAA Office of Coastal Management and in-kind support of many agencies and firms, SCDRP offers a platform for regional collaboration and learning.
 In addition, we have funded on-the-ground training, planning, and research in Southeastern states and territories.
 We welcome you to join our efforts.